quizinc-nitd/quizink/content/post/step-towards-teleportation.md

 weight = 2
 +++

+Let's travel and yet not let allow time to travel.

+It ain't the platform 9¾ nor the transporter from the Star Trek Universe.
+The Eye of Agamotto was a feast to our eyes, sadly, Dr. Strange didn't share the science.
+But now is the time for fiction to transition into reality.

+<!--more-->

 If we are to make a massive investment in a new transportation system, then the return should by rights be equally massive.

-<!--more-->

 Compared to the all alternatives, it should ideally be: